Toocanzs/Udon-Extended-Assembly/README.md

 .code_end
 ```

-Above you can see comments which look very similar to udon assembly, Don't worry there's only 3 instructions.
+Above you can see comments which look very similar to udon assembly.
+Don't worry there's only 4 instructions.

 **PUSH**

 - Usage: `#PUSH TypeName LiteralValue`.
 Example: `#PUSH SystemString "This is a string"` `#PUSH SystemSingle 123.456`
-- Supported literals that can be pushed include SystemSingle, SystemDouble, SystemInt32, SystemUInt32, SystemString, SystemBoolean.
+- Supported literals that can be pushed include SystemSingle, SystemDouble, SystemInt64, SystemInt32, SystemInt16, SystemUInt64, SystemUInt32, SystemUInt16, SystemString, SystemBoolean, SystemChar, SystemByte, SystemSByte, and SystemType
 - Strings should look like 'PUSH SystemString "This is a string"'

+**PUSHENUM**

+- Usage: `#PUSHENUM TypeName EnumValueName`.
+Example: `#PUSHENUM UnityEngineFFTWindow Hamming`
+- Attempts to find the enum value `EnumValueName` in the type `TypeName`

 **CONSTRUCT**
 - Usage: `#CONSTRUCT TypeName ArgCount`.
 Example: `#CONSTRUCT UnityEngineVector2 2`